 - Heiliggeist – a spectacular venue located in a former religious building, with contemporary dishes and an extended wine list covering some of the best Rheinhessen has to offer.
 Between riverside and cathedral.

 - Weinkontor Kessler features a great selection of wines from Rheinhessen and Pfalz, with a good choice of top-of-the-range wines.
+Tucked away in a historic house of the old town, this gem is hard to find, but worth the effort.

 Mainz sits right between the winemaking regions of Rheinhessen and Rheingau.
 Within a 15 minutes’ drive you will hit a vineyard.
 For drop-in tastings, visit Castle Johannisberg, Monastery Eberbach in Rheingau, or – on the Rheinhessen side of the River - the estate Wasem and the Winzerkeller in Ingelheim.

 If you would like to visit small or family winemakers directly at their estate, better call in advance and make an appointment.
-Agree on a price for the tasting, else you will be expected to buy a couple of boxes.
+Agree on a price for the tasting, else you will be expected to buy a couple of cases.